ericdcobb/NotesService/README.txt

 individually, but in parallel.

 How would you add security to your API?
-Hopefully, the security needs of the API would be based on an open standard.
+Hopefully, the security needs of the API would be based on an reputable standard.
 Jersey is a JAX-RS implementation that includes support for accessing a SecurityContext from the container.
+OAuth is also supported.
 If a custom security API is available, special code would have to be added to access and evaluate special header information included in the request.
+After the Authentication and Authorization is established, the notes themselves could be encrypted to increase privacy and security.

 What features should we add to this API next?
 I added update and delete functionality.
+I would add JavaDoc, next.
+I don't usually comment code unless I feel the need to explain somehting.
+But, I really prefer to have something like an API have documentation regarding purpose, usage, etc.

 How would you test the API?
 I included JUnit tests to cover many cases, including error cases.
 These test will actually stand up the Grizzly container and execute against the service directly.
 I originally wrote the tests to call directly against the Java, but after learning more about the maven archetype, I was happy to see that the service was actually being called as a web target.
+In this regard, it's really more of an integration test than a simple unit test.

 Comments: